AleksanderGrieger/UnderControl/README.md

 Web application for the management of a training and sports center, based on a reservation system, in order to provide comprehensive service and assistance in the organization of camps and activities.

-Technologies: (MERN) MongoDB - Express.js - React.js - Node.js, Context API, Styled Components, HTML, CSS
+Technologies:  MongoDB - Express.js - React.js - Node.js, ,

+## Technologies

+Project is created with:

+(MERN)
+- MongoDB with Mongoose
+- ExpressJS
+- ReactJS
+- NodeJS
+- Context API
+- HTML
+- CSS
+  - Styled Components